comharris/readme/docs/README.md

 If we are potentially working together, this page is a way to understand who I am and how I think before and after the meeting, which hopefully saves everyone some time.
 And time is all we have.

+You can read about what I do on [LinkedIn](https://www.linkedin.com/in/iantien/), and what I'm up to currently at [@iantien](https://twitter.com/iantien) on Twitter.

 # Working with me

 Here's some basic things to know about working with me: